Wanyuxiang-code/obsidian_notes/C_ECE220_Duke/Testing and Debugging.md

          - finish: causes execution until the current function returns
      12. watch:
-         set watch points that can have gdb stop when the value of a particular expression changes **Particular useful when examing coping pointer-related problems, if you worry the pointer is a local variable, you can watch the internel variables in gdb**
+         set watch points that can have gdb stop when the value of a particular expression changes **Particular useful when examining coping pointer-related problems, if you worry the pointer is a local variable, you can watch the internal variables in gdb**
 3. Signals:
    1. SIGSEGV:
       Indicates a segmentation fault and gdb will stop on the line that this fault happens